liuylong5/FiLM-Resnet/README.md

 # FiLM-Resnet

-📌 This repository contains the code used in our publication.
+📌 This repository contains the code used in our forthcoming publication.
 The code is organized into modules for:

 - Emulator training
 - Model embedding (forward and adjoint modes)